-We find that an increase of 1 percentage point in coercion intensity leads to an increase of 1.3% of violent crimes, while it does not impact other crime categories.
-Rapes and murders drive the increase in violent crime rates, increasing respectively by 4.3% and 0.8%.
+We find that an increase of 1 percentage point in coercion intensity leads to an increase of 7% of violent crimes for the average district, while it does not impact other crime categories.
+Rapes drive the increase in violent crime rates, increasing respectively by 22% for the average district.
 The increase in rapes is persistent through time and remains significant until 2013, the end of our study, for the 25% districts more exposed to forced vasectomies.
+Murders increase slightly with coercion intensity.
 We document that the murders may be directed towards women, as we see a decline in the number of women related to men in high coercion intensity districts.

 We study plausible mechanisms and observe that the implementation of the program did not result in reduced fertility, its intended goal, but rather a small increase in births.
 This suggests a spillover effect stemming from households' fear of a potential second implementation of the program.
-Additionally, we find that highly exposed districts are associated with more harmful gender norms towards women.
+Additionally, we find that highly exposed districts are associated with more harmful gender norms towards women, suggesting a reaction to trauma and threat towards masculinity.